-“You don’t want to be in a situation where you invest a lot of money in a company and have very little control for that money,” said Osak.
-He explained that voting shares can allow other investors to come into the picture with a stronger voice and less investment.
-He added, “You’ll be on the outside because you haven’t done your homework.”
+"You don't want to be in a situation where you invest a lot of money in a company and have very little control for that money," Osak said.
+He noted that voting shares can allow other investors to come into the picture with a stronger voice and less investment.
+"You'll be on the outside because you haven't done your homework," added the business advisor.

 Don't forget to follow us @INN_LifeScience for real-time news updates!

 Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.